 How Can Horizon Foot & Ankle Institute Help?

-The team at Horizon Foot & Ankle Institute is dedicated to helping patients reclaim their lives from pain and limited mobility.
+The Horizon Foot & Ankle Institute team is dedicated to helping patients reclaim their lives from pain and limited mobility.
 If you suspect you have bone spurs, it’s time to give us a call.
 You can schedule an appointment by dialing (314) 381-1800 or contacting us online.

 Image Credit: Shutterstock/ Suttha Burawonk